Unique Entity Identifier Update

-- Based on the uniqueness determination, a UEI is assigned to that entity.
+- Based on the uniqueness determination, a Unique Entity ID is assigned to that entity.

-The change we are making creates predictability for the cost of entity validation services.
-By separating the government requirement for a UEI from the government requirement to validate that the entity is unique, we introduce competitiveness into entity validation services.
-We then competed and awarded a new contract for entity validation services which is not connected to the identifier itself.
-We chose to have the new, non-proprietary identifier both requested in and generated by SAM.gov to reduce the burden of change; the government and entities will transition from using the DUNS number only once, even if in the future a different entity validation service provider is selected.
+The change we made creates predictability for the cost of entity validation services.
+By separating the government requirement for a Unique Entity ID from the government requirement to validate that the entities are unique, we introduced competitiveness into entity validation services.
+We then competed and awarded a new contract for entity validation services that is not connected to the identifier itself.
+We chose to have the new, non-proprietary identifier both requested in and generated by SAM.gov to reduce the burden of change; the transition in identifiers only needs to happen once, even if in the future a different entity validation service provider is selected.

-- GSA published updated technical specifications, which include the new SAM-generated UEI, for interfacing systems in December 2019.
+- GSA published updated technical specifications, which include the new SAM-generated Unique Entity ID, for interfacing systems in December 2019.

-- GSA develops the tools needed to generate UEIs.
+- GSA develops the tools needed to generate Unique Entity IDs.

 - GSA develops an interface to new entity validation service provider to determine entity uniqueness.

 - GSA supports robust testing of new interfaces with agency systems.